hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

 While most collective operations can be implemented manually using point-to-point operations, collective operations are usually optimised in the MPI library.
 For example, reductions can be implemented hierarchically (rather than having every process send a message to every other process).

 ![Heirarchical structure of an Allreduce call](../../assets/unit-6/mpi-reduction.png)
-_**Figure 8:** A heirarchical MPI Allreduce_
+_**Figure 6:** A heirarchical MPI Allreduce_
 {: style="color:gray; font-size: 90%; text-align: center;" }

 The figure above demonstrates how an Allreduce operation can be completed by 9 processes with minimal communication overhead.
 Compared to each process sending data to P<sub>0</sub>, followed by a reduction and a broadcast, this communication pattern is significantly more efficient.
 The underlying implementation of MPI collectives is vendor and release specific (and in some cases relies on specialised hardware and proprietary algorithms).
 Nonetheless, MPI collectives should always be favoured over alternatives.

 One final note, is that collective calls are **blocking**, and so often act as synchronisation points in applications.
-In almost all cases, a non-blocking alternative is available, but would require that an `MPI_Request` object is checked prior to any further operations using the send and receive buffers.
+In almost all cases, a non-blocking alternative is available, but would require that an `MPI_Request` object is checked prior to any further operations using the send and receive buffers (see the following unit for more discussion on non-blocking operations).

 <iframe width="560" height="315" class="center" src="https://www.youtube.com/embed/sahAGYPoubE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe> <br/>